top of page

 5. Collaborating with stakeholders across the value chain, including charterers, cargo owners, and ports, to implement efficiency measures and share best practices

-Initiatives like the Republic of Korea's "CII rating improvement consulting project" aim to support small- and medium-sized shipping companies in effectively implementing CII regulations and improving their ratings.
+Initiatives like (for example) the Republic of Korea's "CII rating improvement consulting project" aim to support small- and medium-sized shipping companies in effectively implementing CII regulations and improving their ratings.
 As the industry navigates the challenges and opportunities presented by the CII, ongoing collaboration, innovation, and a commitment to decarbonization will be essential for success.

 The CII regulation was implemented as a short-term GHG reduction measure in 2023, targeting international navigation vessels of 5000 gross tonnage (GT) and above.